| |

 Both came down in August 2007 as Disney prepared for the 2007 Epcot Food & Wine Fesival.

-Although the 2008 photo (taken earlier this month) shows a large sign for the 2008 Epcot Food & Wine Fesival, that sign is undoubtedly gone too.
+The 2008 photo (taken earlier this month) shows a large sign for the 2008 Epcot Food & Wine Fesival.

 The Wonders of Life pavilion, originally sponsored by MetLife, opened in October 1989.